renatocaliari/contornos/docs/en/contornos.md

   * _all general responsibilities of contorno participants_.
   * _all own contorno responsibilities_ that are not delegated to internal contornos.
   * act on [boosters](contornos#boosters) without progress in its contorno.
-  * to propose an contorno strategy, requiring an integrative decision.
+  * to propose a contorno strategy, requiring an integrative decision.
-  * to propose an contorno process, needing an integrative decision.
+  * to propose a contorno process, needing an integrative decision.
   * propose people to support the contorno.
   * take action on direct internal contornos without participants: invite people to them or remove the contorno, with integrative decision.
   * share indicators with the organization, at the frequency defined with participants of the highest profile.